Complete Guide to a Temporary Protective Order California

 - A domestic violence restraining order can last up to 5 years, while a

 - A civil harassment restraining order is valid for up to 3 years.

 In certain situations, California domestic violence and civil harassment restraining orders can be extended or reissued during a new hearing date if needed.

-For experienced legal representation, contact the Law Office of Christopher Chaney for a free consultation.
+For experienced legal representation, contact the Law Offices of Christopher Chaney for a free consultation.